misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 # Review Images Specification

 ## Overview
 The Review Images module allows users to review, crop, rotate, and manage their uploaded photos.
 Changes are displayed to the user in the UI and stored locally until the user decides to create their AI model.
-Once the user clicks "Create Your AI Model", the changes are sent to the server and applied to the images.
+Once the user clicks "Create Your AI Model", the changes are sent to the server, applied to the images, and the image preparation pipeline is triggered.

 Component: `/components/review-images.tsx`
 Page: `/app/review-images/page.tsx`